Software Alternatives, Accelerators & Startups

 • Ask HN: Why aren't there any real alternatives to Electron?

 I have to use Discord and Element on a regular basis (which both use Electron).
 They both use an unreasonable amount of RAM, and I feel this even more as my laptop is quite old and has 4GB of RAM.
 I keep looking for alternatives to Electron, which wouldn't require such heavy resources to run, but my searches always seem to come up short.
-There are a number of solutions that are either dead or are not ready for... - Source: Hacker News / about 3 years ago
+There are a number of solutions that are either dead or are not ready for... - Source: Hacker News / over 4 years ago

 • Qt Vs react native for desktop apps?